 Each paper report will receive a grade of 1, 2 or 3.
 You must receive a grade of 2 or 3 on the paper report to receive credit for it towards the 6 required reports.

-The paper report should be prepared using using a word processing system and be roughly 2 pages (single-spaced, at most 12 point font) in length (in addition to the coverpage).
-It should include the clearly labeled sections listed below:
+The paper report should be prepared using using a word processing system and be roughly 2 pages (single-spaced, at most 12 point font) in length.
+It must include the clearly labeled sections listed below:

-Students will be allowed to make-up for up to 3 missed seminars by attending other relevant seminars.
+Students will be allowed to make-up for up to 2 missed seminars by attending other relevant seminars.
 (Note, paper reports cannot be done for make-up seminars, only for regular CSCE 681 seminars.)
 A seminar report form must be completed for make-up seminars.
-In this case, the students should print out a copy of the form (available here) and should return the completed forms to the instructor's mailbox (on the 3rd floor of HRBB) or they can slip the forms under her office door (425H HRBB).
+In this case, the students should print out a copy of the form (available here) and should submit the completed seminar report to eCampus.
 These reports are due within 5 days of the seminar (e.g., on Wednesday for a seminar on Friday).